fabianaiolfi/pytorch-rnn-lm/kaomoji/readme.md

 Further models were trained, e.g. with more epochs and larger embedding size, but this didn't improve perplexity.
 Neither did changing the dropout value above or below 0.5.

 ## 3. Generating Kaomojis
-Using the model with lowest perplexity (27.39), you can now generate your own kaomojis.
+Using the model with the lowest perplexity (27.39), you can now generate your own kaomojis.
 1. Use `pytorch-rnn-lm/scripts/generate.sh` to generate some output
 2. Run `scripts/detokenise.py` to format the output in such a way that each generated kaomoji gets its own line